zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/rows-affected.md

 Getting the number of rows affected might be useful to know how many entities have been inserted, for example.

 It's possible to get this information by enabling the option `UseRowsAffected = true`.
-Enabling this option is required since it slightly decrease the performance.
+Enabling this option is required since it slightly decreases the performance.

 You can find the number of rows affected in the `ResultInfo` class: